contactambikaofficial-design/Data_skills-Portfolio/README.md

 ###  Practical Exercise
 - Queried a **retail sales database** to calculate total revenue, customer purchase frequency, and top-selling products
+- Queried a world database to check countries with Low population density, high GDP per capita.
 - Used **JOINs and subqueries** to combine sales, customer, and product data for deeper analysis